metno/S-ENDA-documentation/source/use_case_northern_lights.rst

 ===============

 - User is able to zoom and pan in a WMS with the product overlayed some map to easily relate the data to a location
-- User is able to load the downloaded data into a desired visualisation tool
+- User is able to load the downloaded or streamed data into a desired visualisation tool.

 Normal Flow
 ===========